jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Overall, well over half of individuals with any mental illness do not receive the care they need.

-Furthermore, the surgeon general’s report on mental health has noted that the mental health care needs of our minority racial/ethnic groups remain largely unmet.
+Furthermore, the surgeon general has noted that the mental health care needs of our minority racial/ethnic groups remain largely unmet.
 For example, African American & Hispanic Americans receive mental health services at about half the rate of whites[^fn_surgeongeneral].

 Similar mental healthcare disparities exist for people living in rural areas[^fn_rural].